 AIFPL is possibly one of the first programming languages designed specifically for use by an LLM rather than a human.
-It's a Lisp-inspired higher-order pure functional language, making a conscious decision to forgo regular I/O operations to ensure it is always safe for an AI to use, without having to worry about potential security problems.
+It's a Lisp-inspired, higher-order, pure functional language, making a conscious decision to forgo regular I/O operations to ensure it is always safe for an AI to use, without having to worry about potential security problems.

 While the functional style can be quite challenging for human developers, LLMs are surprisingly adept with this type of software development.